CharlotteDing/Getting-and-Cleaning-Data-Course-Project/README.md

 2, Merge train and test sets to a data frame named 'data'
 3, Extract the measurements on the mean and standard deviation for each measurement in 'data' to 'extract'
 4, Name the activities in 'extract' with activity_labels file and subset with all meaningful indices into 'raw' dataframe
-5, Remove typo and symbols in feature names
+5, Remove typo, symbols and apply camelCase to feature names
-6, Apply camelCase to feature names
-7, Melt 'raw' by Activity and Subject, feature as variables into 'setmelt'
+6, Melt 'raw' by Activity and Subject, feature as variables into 'setmelt'
-8, Cast the average of each variable for each activity and each subject, into 'tidydata'
+7, Cast the average of each variable for each activity and each subject, into 'tidydata'
-9, Show tidydata in R
+8, Show tidydata in R

 Notes:
 -----